ANALYSIS-Saudi Arabia eyes Dubai's crown with HQ ultimatum | Business

 ANALYSIS-Saudi Arabia eyes Dubai's crown with HQ ultimatum

-Still, the UAE is taking the threat from Saudi Arabia, the largest Arab economy and the world's top oil exporter, seriously.
+Still, the UAE is taking seriously the threat from Saudi Arabia, the largest Arab economy and the world's top oil exporter.
 The UAE has already moved to make the country more attractive to foreign firms including allowing expatriates to divorce, cohabit and drink alcohol without a license.

 Saudi's finance minister told Reuters that Dubai and Riyadh would complement each other.
 "This is not about Dubai or Abu Dhabi or any other city, this is about Saudi Arabia's right to have its fair share of regional headquarters," Mohammed al-Jadaan said.